As a meat lover and experienced grill master, I am no stranger to the popularity of pellet grills.

-Naturally, what you are cooking and the heat you need to do so will drastically affect how long your pellets last as well.
+Naturally, what you are cooking and the heat you need to do so will drastically affect how long your pellets last.

 - The weather at the time of cooking also influences how long your pellets last.